Pre-Wired bass guitar wiring harness | Musicmaster bass kit | Right Handed

 If you choose the pickup additionally, you are given the choice of a white, or black pickup cover.
 If you are just ordering the wiring harness, this option is not relevant.

-Fitting notes
+Fitting information

 Will the pots fit my pickguard?